reactchartjs/react-chartjs-2/README.md

 />
 ```

-### Chart instance
+### Chart.js instance
-Chart instance can be accessed by placing a ref to the element as:
+Chart.js instance can be accessed by placing a ref to the element as:

 ```
 render() {